sungnga/jbook-cli-app/README.md

   - Renaming from `import ReactDOM from 'react-dom';` to `import _ReactDOM from 'react-dom';`
 - Note: ESBuild will be able to recognize that React is imported twice, but it's going to include the React source code one time to the bundling process

+### Showing a React component, implementing a show function no-op
+- To show a React component using our `show` function, a user writes it in the same way as they usually write out a simple JSX element.
+And they can show this component as many times as they want, or even in a different code cell
+  - Example:
+    ```js
+    import React from 'react';
+    import ReactDOM from 'react-dom';

+    function App() {
+      return <h1>component</h1>;
+    }

+    show(<App />);
+    ```
+- However, if a user calls show() inside a previous code cell, we do not want the results of that show() to be reflected inside of subsequence code cells